niik/RxSpy/Readme.md

 Debugging Reactive applications can be hard™.
 Chaining and joining observables right and left often produce an observable graph that can be hard to comprehend.

-RxSpy tries to solve or at least alleviate this problem by giving developers a live birds-eye view of the applications, all observables within it and the signals they produce.
+RxSpy tries to solve or at least alleviate this problem by giving developers a live birds-eye view of the application, all observables within it and the signals they produce.
 By referencing a small library your app you can launch a reactive debugging session of sorts which gives you a visual interface through which you can see all observables in your app, the values they produced and where they where created from.

 ![rxspy-screenshot](https://cloud.githubusercontent.com/assets/634063/4343107/e3261bb6-404e-11e4-986f-adf6475db8d7.gif)